-If your dentist recommends a Band 2 or Band 3 dental treatment, you'll be given a personal dental treatment plan (PDF, 19kb) in advance.
+If your dentist recommends a Band 2 or Band 3 dental treatment, you'll be given a personal dental treatment plan (PDF only, 19KB) in advance.
 This outlines all the treatments you are having on the NHS and how much they will cost.
 If you are not given a treatment plan, ask for one.
 Treatment plans are usually not given for Band 1 dental treatments, but you can ask for one if you like.

 If your dentist says you need a particular type of treatment, you should not be asked to pay for it privately.
 If you've discussed alternative private options with the dentist, these should be listed on your treatment plan.

 Separate details of any private treatment and associated costs – usually on the same form as your NHS treatment plan – should always be provided in writing before you commit to it.
-If this is not done, query this immediately with the surgery or make an official complaint.
+If this is not done, query this immediately with the surgery or make a complaint about your dental treatment.

 You'll be asked to sign the treatment plan and you'll be given a copy to keep.